 The development of technology in artificial intelligence, social media algorithms, and deep fake technology have made digital spaces one of the most difficult environments to evaluate the quality and integrity of information that is found there.
 Hence there is a necessity for young people to be able to think critically and increase their media literacy.
 Increasing media literacy can help young people to improve their ability to voice their opinions with accountability.
 Additionally, considering the risks native to the digital landscape, it is needed to create respectful and inclusive content which is accessible for everyone.
 AEGEE can support this by using its collective and acquired knowledge and its reach as a network.

-Send a mail to Digital Culture WG!
+Send a mail to the Working Group

 Social Media